r-koch/ddal-docs/README.md

 This is an attempt to bring some law to the chaos that are the [D&D Adventurers League](https://dnd.wizards.com/adventurers-league) documents.

 Everybody is welcome to participate, improve, and correct this!
-No, really, I cannot do this alone :)
+No really, I can't do this alone 😅.
+Check out the [mission statement](#mission-statement) below.

-The goal:

-- One (!) place for all information
-- Consistent labeling
-- Proper version control
-- Better change history
-- Ability for the community to contribute

-The plan:

-- Transcribe the documents that change regularly from PDF to markdown
-- Link the documents that don't change
-- Host documents that aren't hosted anymore but are still AL-legal
-- Releases!
-  - Use [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning) (\<major>.\<minor>.\<patch>)
-  - New \<major>.\<minor>.0 release every time a new AL document is published
-  - Use the same major and minor version as the most recent AL document
-  - Use patch version for other changes (corrections, additions, and removals)

 ## Core Documents